Abhishek-Sharan/ExtensionManagement/README.md

 # The author will not be held liable for any consequences resulting from the use of this script.
 Use at your own risk.

 # ExtensionManagement
-This repository contains PowerShell scripts to install and uninstall Azure Monitor Agent extensions for VMs hosted in a specific resource group.
+This repository contains PowerShell scripts to install and uninstall Azure Monitor Agent extensions for Azure VMs hosted in a specific resource group.

 **Note:** We highly recommend you should review the PowerShell script thoroughly and do proper testing in controlled environment.
 We don't take any responsibility for the script.